NotCarlosSerrano/DiscordInformationExtractor/README.md

 # DiscordInformationExtractor

 Program to easily extract information from the package file provided by Discord.
-The program creates folders per user/server and inserts the messages and images you have sent.
+The program creates folders per user/server and inserts the messages (as CSV) and images (as PNG) you have sent.

 ## Getting Started